ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 3. Modify the number at the end to a number larger than X, where X is the required size of the cache entry specified in the error log.

 4. Restart the NI Web Server from the `Control` tab of the NI Web Server Configuration application.

+### ID Token Management Encryption

+The following situations can lead to an error and redirect the user back to the SystemLink login page after authenticating with the OpenID Connect provider:

+- The provider is using an asymmetric ID token management encryption algorithm and private keys are missing or incorrect

+- The provider is using an unsupported ID token management encryption algorithm

+!!! note "Example error logs"
+    The error will be reported in the NI Web Server error logs:

+    ```text
+    oidc_proto_parse_idtoken: oidc_jwt_parse failed
+    ```

+    The log entry will also contain more information about the problem.

+To resolve this issue:

+1. Confirm that the provider is using supported encryption and signing algorithms.
+See [**Supported Signing and Encryption Algorithms**](#supported-signing-and-encryption-algorithms).
+Consult your provider's documentation for information on setting the encryption and signing algorithms.

+1. If the provider is using asymmetric ID token management encryption, confirm that the private key is configured in `[provider-dns]`.conf and the corresponding public key is configured in the provider.
+Refer to [**SystemLink Login Configuration**](#systemlink-login-configuration) for information on configuring the private key.
+Consult your provider's documentation for information on configuring the ID token management encryption algorithm and public key.